 3.5.2 Disclosed in part

-The PSC was compelled by the exemptive and exclusionary provisions of the Privacy Act to provide applicants partial access in 12 of the 30 completed cases, or 40 percent.
+The PSC was compelled by the exemptive and exclusionary provisions of the Privacy Act to provide applicants partial access in 6 of the 26 completed cases, or (23 percent).

 3.5.3 Nothing disclosed (exempted or excluded)

-There were no instances in which the PSC was compelled by the exemptive and exclusionary provisions of the Privacy Act not to release information.
+There were 2 instances (8 percent) in which the PSC was compelled by the exemptive and exclusionary provisions of the Privacy Act not to release information.
+These requests contained information on on-going investigations being conducted under the Public Service Employment Act.

 3.5.4 Unable to process

-After an initial review, the PSC was unable to process five requests (16.6 percent).
+After an initial review, the PSC was unable to process six requests (23 percent).
 In all of these instances, the PSC did not have any records relating to the request.

 3.5.5 Abandoned by the applicant

-Of the 30 requests only one was transferred to another government institution in 2009-2010.
+Of the 26 requests only two (8 percent) were transferred to another government institution in 2010-2011.

 3.6 Exemptions invoked